-The truth of this is substantiated by the statistics in Table 3, reproduced from Scott's book.
 People 'employed' in these top jobs in the machinery of state must be regarded as themselves bourgeois.
-Beneath them are high-ranking civil servants, like government ministers, who will have far greater 'revolving door' opportunities than the ordinary petty-bourgeois professional for later employment at bourgeois levels of finance and industry, which place them in the bourgeois category.
+Beneath them are parliamentary private secretaries who, though also civil servants in receipt of a wage, have salaries equivalent to those carrying out a petty-bourgeois intellectual profession.
+But these high-ranking civil servants, like government ministers, will have far greater 'revolving door' opportunities than the ordinary petty-bourgeois professional for later employment at bourgeois levels of finance and industry, which place them in the bourgeois category.